Close Menu

 “O you who have believed, avoid much [negative] assumption.
 Indeed, some assumption is sin.
 And do not spy or backbite each other.”
 (Quran 49:12)

-Where talking behind someone is permissible?
+Is talking behind someone’s back permissible?

-While backbiting in Islam is a grave sin, there are exceptional circumstances in which speaking behind our brothers’ backs is permissible; provided that one aims, by using it, to achieve a religiously sound purpose that cannot be achieved except through backbiting.
+While backbiting in Islam is a grave sin, there are exceptional circumstances in which speaking behind our brothers’ backs is permissible, provided that one aims, by using it, to achieve a religiously sound purpose that cannot be achieved except through backbiting.
 This can occur in the following cases as follows:

 1. Reporting Injustice to Seek Help